harshhhhd/razorpay-agent/README.md

 Now open **`http://localhost:5500`** in your browser (not the terminal — the terminal just keeps the server running; the site opens in the browser).

-(You can also just double-click `index.html` to open it directly in a browser, but serving it avoids occasional CORS quirks in some browsers.)

-**Both terminals need to stay open** while you use the dashboard — one runs the API on port 8000, the other serves the page on port 5500.

 ---